abriljordan/ga_blog/docs/working-with-dashboard/share.md

 2. Click a method for exporting: CSV, Microsoft PowerPoint, PDF, Microsoft Excel, Print, or share as email.
 3. If you choose share dashboard as email, enter the required information: email, subject, message.
 4. Once you are done, click Send Email.

+## Download Report as PDF
+1. Navigate the left pane of the dashboard, then click Reports.
+2. Click the Share Arrow in the right side of the dashboard.
+3. Select Download as PDF.